 Conservation Law Foundation - The DPU stated in Order No. 20-80-B that it would explore opportunities for strategic and targeted decommissioning of the gas pipeline system through electrification and networked thermal resources and has directed all LDCs to propose at least one decommissioning demonstration project in its service territory in coordination with the relevant electric distribution company.
 (DPU Docket No. 20-80-B, Order at 15, 87).

 HEET (with clarification) - If non-gas pipe alternatives are required wherever economically feasible, language requiring consideration of “targeted decommissioning of a gas system” would not be needed.
 Secondly, in terms of the independent assessment, there are not many experts outside of the gas industry who have the gas system expertise to handle this kind of analysis, as well as the electric-grid expertise to calculate how such decommissioning will impact the local electric grid as the local buildings move to electricity for heat.
 Thus, as stated above, HEET suggests the creation of an integrated electric and gas utility plan that is street-segment based and phased in a way that meets the Commonwealth’s net zero emissions mandates.
 With this sort of detailed plan, we can move from a lofty goal to an enactable set of actions that minimize disruption and cost.
 Having such a plan would help to ensure that all street segments that should be decommissioned will have a date and a plan to do so.

+Jonathan Buonocore (with clarification) – Making data publicly available, to the extent able, would aid in verification of the plan.
+What types of considerations are included in the cost-benefit analysis?
+Is this financial costs the utilities?
+Ratepayers?
+Are non-financial endpoints like climate, safety, and health included?

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)